WELCOME

 Quality

-• Only about one quarter of Maine childcare providers are at a step 3 or 4 (the highest levels) of the Quality for ME rating system.
+• Less than 1 in 5 Maine childcare providers (19%) are at a step 3 or 4 of the Rising Stars for Maine rating system, which is considered “high quality.”

 Workforce